BetonQuest/BetonQuest/documentation/Documentation/Objectives-List.md

 ## Run a Command: `command`

 To complete this objective the player must execute a specified command.
-The only argument is the command string.
-Use `_` in place of spaces.
+The first argument is the command string.
+Use `_` in place of spaces for the command.
 The command argument is case-sensitive and also supports using placeholders.
+The second required argument is a list of events to execute when the objective is met.

 !!! example
     ```YAML